Articles and Bylaws

 In odd-numbered years, the president, executive vice president, editor, and the adverse action vice president shall be elected at the annual state convention to serve two-year terms, with all subsequent terms also lasting a duration of two years.
 In even-numbered years, the secretary, treasurer, and the membership and legislative/PAC vice presidents will be elected at the annual state convention to serve two-year terms.
 Subsequent terms will be two years.
-Terms of office shall commence on November 1 and will end on October 31.
+Terms of office shall commence on January 1 and will end December 31.
 Officers may serve an unlimited consecutive number of terms of office.

 In addition to the nominations submitted by the nominating committee, nominations may be made from the floor.
 If seconded and approved, the nomination shall be included with those made by the committee.
 If there shall be more than two (2) nominations for any office, balloting shall continue until one candidate receives a majority of the votes cast.
 With the exception of the positions of president and executive vice president, which shall be limited to active EAS members, retired EAS members shall be permitted to hold office provided that no active EAS member seeks the office.

 A president or executive vice president who during their term shall resign, retire, or be removed for any cause whatsoever from their active USPS position that qualified them for their executive position active membership, shall become ineligible to hold office and their office shall be declared vacant.